nclarius/pyPL/README.md

     - in a language of first-order logic (aka predicate logic, quantifier logic)
     - accepts languages with with zero-place predicates, function symbols, term equality and modal operators ◻, ◇
  - specification of structures (aka models, interpretations)
+    - of classical logic
         - of PL with valuation function
         - of FOL with domain, interpretation function and variable assignments
         - accepts non-modal structures, modal structures with constant domains and modal structures with varying domains
+    - of intuitionistic logic (Kripke structures with sets of states)  -- **currently under construction**
+        - of PL with valuation function
+        - of FOL with domain, interpretation function and variable assignments
  - analytic tableau proofs -- **currently under construction**
+ - model generation -- **currently under construction**

 Restrictions
 ------------
  - works only on structures with finite domains and languages with a finite set of propositional or individual variables
- - can't infer universal validity, logical inference etc., only truth in a given structure
+ - search strategy for tableaus is sometimes inefficient
+ - no modal logic available for intuitionistic logic

 Known issues
 ------------
  - global variables are bad
  - depth has to be reset manually after each call of `denot`
- - name of variable assignment and world is not systematically recognized, instead always 'M', 'D', 'I', 'v', 'w' used in printout
  - efficiency: assignment functions have to be specified on all variables of the language;
    the domain is not restricted expression-wise to those variables that actually occur in the expression